Pediatric Inflammatory Bowel Disease

 After registering and completing an initial intake, which will include height and weight measurements, anticipate being seen by each member of the team deemed appropriate.
 Each person will be asking questions designed to gather details related to their field of expertise.

 Typically, the last person will be one of the expert doctors, who will spend time discussing their assessment and reviewing the individualized plan for the patient.
-The visit can take over two hours, as each team member will give you their undivided attention and make sure you understand all of the recommendations.
+The visit can take over 2 hours, as each team member will give you their undivided attention and make sure you understand all of the recommendations.

 School Documentation Letters and Process